This section is dedicated to the some of the most famous names among pirates, mostly during 16th and 17th centuries in the Caribbean.

 A man who was a privateer, pirate and pirate hunter during his career.
 He is also well-known because his apprentice and partner was Blackbeard.

-These are facts about the notorious captain and certainly most famous pirate of all time.
-His deeds, behavior and a terrifying image made him a perfect villain, who harassed many ships in Caribbean.
+Blackbeard (Edward Teach) was the notorious captain and the most famous pirate ever.
+His deeds, behavior, and terrifying image made him a perfect villain who harassed many ships in the Caribbean.

 A typical small-time pirate, whose fame comes from the fact that two of the most famous woman pirates, Anne Bonny and Mary Read sailed under his flag.